-After leaving school at the age of 16 Richard took a vocational cabinet making course he met a truly inspirational musician and songwriter with a rich musical history, Graham Dee, who could see something special in him.
+After leaving school at the age of 16 Richard took a vocational cabinet making course where he met an inspirational producer, musician and songwriter, Graham Dee, who saw something special in him.
 This chance encounter changed the course of his life.

-Over the next 10 years Richard launched three rock bands, wrote a portfolio of songs that he self recorded and produced, including the album Don't Look Back, performed with his third band The Indebtors.
-This went on to receive critical acclaim and the band reached the finals of the national Rock The House competition with his song A New Day.
+Over the following 10 years Richard launched three rock bands, wrote a portfolio of songs and produced several albums including Don't Look Back, with his third band The Indebtors.
+This went on to receive critical acclaim, while the band reached the finals of the national Rock The House competition with A New Day.

 Throughout this time, Richard studied at City College Norwich to improve his recording and production skills.
-While there, he met and worked with some talented and inspirational individuals and began experimenting creatively with orchestral composition and film score writing, finally graduating with a BA Hons in Creative Practice and Enterprise.
+While there, he met and worked with some talented and inspirational individuals and began experimenting with orchestral composition and film score writing, finally graduating with a BA Hons in Creative Practice and Enterprise.

 He released Nothing Matters Anymore, in May 2017 as a single, followed by Drifter in September 2017.
-The full album, Paper Plane, on 15 October 2018, and has sold copies to listeners in the UK, Europe, Australia and USA.
+The full album, Paper Plane, was released on 24 September 2018, and has sold copies to listeners in the UK, Europe, Australia and USA.

 Richard has a number of exciting projects in the pipeline, including writing, recording and releasing another new album.

 Before the advent of Covid, he played regularly at festivals, folk clubs and music venues, but since lockdown has turned to live streaming on facebook and zoom.